unlucio/SnapmakerU1-Extended-Firmware/docs/spoolman.md

 ### Connect to your spoolman instance

-- Find the `/extended/moonraker/05_spoolman.cfg` file
+- Find the `/extended/moonraker/05_spoolman.cfg` file.
-- uncomment the module configuration section and point it to your spoolman instance.
+- Uncomment the module configuration section and point it to your spoolman instance.

 ```
 [spoolman]